R. Sampanthan

-Early life and family
+Background

-Sampanthan was born 5 February 1933.
-He is the son of A. Rajavarothiam, Superintendent of Stores at the Gal Oya Project.
-Sampanthan is related to S. Sivapalan and N. R. Rajavarothiam both of whom were MPs for Trincomalee.
+Sampanthan was born on 5 February 1933.
+He was the son of A. Rajavarothiam, Superintendent of Stores at the Gal Oya Project.
+Sampanthan was related to S. Sivapalan and N. R. Rajavarothiam both of whom were MPs for Trincomalee.
 He was educated at St. Patrick's College, Jaffna, St. Anne's College, Kurunegala, St. Joseph's College, Trincomalee and St. Sebastian's College, Moratuwa.
 After school he joined Ceylon Law College, graduating as an attorney at law.
+After qualifying, Sampanthan practised law in Trincomalee.

 Sampanthan married Leeladevi, daughter of P. K. Rudra.
-They have two sons (Sanjeevan and Senthuran) and one daughter (Krishanthini).
+They had two sons (Sanjeevan and Senthuran) and one daughter (Krishanthini).
+R. Sampanthan died at a private hospital on 30 June 2024, at the age of 91.

-Career

-After qualifying Sampanthan practised law in Trincomalee.
+Political career

-Sampanthan joined the Illankai Tamil Arasu Kachchi's (Federal Party) in 1956.
+Sampanthan joined the Illankai Tamil Arasu Kachchi (Federal Party) in 1956.
 ITAK leader S. J. V. Chelvanayakam offered Sampanthan nomination in 1963 and 1970 but Sampanthan declined.

-On 14 May 1972 the ITAK, All Ceylon Tamil Congress (ACTC), Ceylon Workers' Congress, Eelath Thamilar Otrumai Munnani and All Ceylon Tamil Conference formed the Tamil United Front, later renamed Tamil United Liberation Front (TULF).
+On 14 May 1972, the ITAK, All Ceylon Tamil Congress (ACTC), Ceylon Workers' Congress, Eelath Thamilar Otrumai Munnani and All Ceylon Tamil Conference formed the Tamil United Front, later renamed Tamil United Liberation Front (TULF).
 Sampanthan was the TULF's candidate in Trincomalee at the 1977 parliamentary election.
 He won the election and entered Parliament.
-Sampanthan and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were killed by Sinhalese mobs.
+Sampanthan and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state.
 After three months of absence, Sampanthan forfeited his seat in Parliament on 7 September 1983.
 Sampanthan served as joint treasurer, vice president and general secretary of TULF.

-Sampanthan was one of the ENDLF/EPRLF/TELO/TULF alliance's candidates in Trincomalee District at the 1989 parliamentary election but the alliance failed to win any seats in the district.
+Sampanthan was one of the ENDLF/EPRLF/TELO/TULF alliance's candidates in the Trincomalee District at the 1989 parliamentary election but the alliance failed to win any seats in the district.
 He was one of the TULF's candidates in Trincomalee District at the 1994 parliamentary election but failed to get re-elected after coming second amongst the TULF candidates.
 However, he re-entered Parliament in 1997 following the assassination of A. Thangathurai on 5 July 1997.
 He was one of the TULF's candidates in Trincomalee District at the 2000 parliamentary election but the TULF failed to win any seats in the district.